michelou/wix-examples/README.md

 <b name="footnote_01">[1]</b> ***ImageMagick*** [↩](#anchor_01)

 [ImageMagick] is free software to create, edit, compose, or convert digital images.
-In this project we rely on the [`convert`][magick_convert] tool to customize dialog windows of the Windows installer.
+In this project we rely on the [`convert`][magick_convert] tool to customize dialog windows in the generated Windows installer.

 <b name="footnote_02">[2]</b> ***Visual Studio 2019*** [↩](#anchor_02)